gabrielnau/opentelemetry-clojure/README.md

 Clojure wrapper of [opentelemetry-java](https://opentelemetry.io/docs/java/).

+OpenTelemetry separates `API` lib from `SDK` lib.
+Goal is to be able to use `API` code anywhere, but without any `SDK` in classpath it's almost noop.
+Thus, libraries can instrument themselves, without forcing their consumers to use OpenTelemetry.

 Goals:
 - thin wrapper around java classes
 - minimal overhead over the java implementation, since performance is a [stated goal](https://github.com/open-telemetry/community/blob/main/mission-vision-values.md#we-value-performance) by OpenTelemetry.